Frank Chance: Overview

 Chance was a disciplinarian.
 He preached moderation in socializing, including avoiding alcohol, to his players.
-Chance fined his players for shaking hands with members of the opposing team and forced Solly Hofman to delay his wedding until after the baseball season, lest marriage impair his abilities on the playing field.
+Chance fined his players for shaking hands with opposing teams' players and forced Solly Hofman to delay his wedding until after the baseball season, lest marriage impair his abilities on the playing field.
 In August 1911, Chance suspended Tinker for the remainder of the season for using profanity, though he reinstated Tinker two days later.

 Managerial record

 Personal

 During the baseball offseasons, Chance worked as a prizefighter.
 James J. Corbett and John L. Sullivan, among the best fighters of the era, both considered Chance "the greatest amateur brawler of all time."
-Chance owned a ranch in Glendora, California, which he sold prior to becoming manager of the Red Sox.
+Chance owned a ranch in Glendora, California, which he sold in 1922 prior to becoming manager of the Red Sox.
+He also built the Frank Chance Building in downtown Glendora in 1912, also known as the "Cub Building" because it housed the Cub Grocery for many years.
+It still stands.

 Chance married Edythe Pancake on October 3, 1903.
 Edythe became an advocate for baseball, imploring women to attend baseball games.

-Chance died at age 47.
+Chance died on September 15, 1924 at age 47.
 Some sources simply said that he died after a "long illness", while others attributed it to heart disease brought on by severe spasms of bronchial asthma.
 He was survived by his wife, mother, sister, and three brothers.
 Chance was interred in the Angelus-Rosedale Cemetery, Los Angeles.
 His death was greatly mourned, and his funeral received widespread publicity in Los Angeles and Chicago.
 Among his pallbearers were Powers and race car driver Barney Oldfield.
 His estate was valued at $170,000 ($2.35 million today).

 Honors

 After falling short of induction in the Baseball Hall of Fame by seven votes in 1945, Chance was elected to the Hall of Fame in the 1946 balloting by the Veterans Committee.
 Tinker and Evers were elected the same year.
 Chance was also elected to the Fresno County Athletic Hall of Fame's first class, in 1959.

 A baseball field in Fresno named after Chance operated from 1935 to 1941.
 Joe DiMaggio played in the first-ever game at Frank Chance Field.
 Retired players participated in an exhibition game in Chance's honor in 1937.

-The City of Hope National Medical Center created the Frank L. Chance Research Fellowship Foundation in his memory.
+The City of Hope National Medical Center created the Frank L. Chance Research Fellowship Foundation in his memory in 1955.